Ortus-Solutions/ContentBox/workbench/Developer.md

 CSS/SCSS
 --------

 The directory `workbench/devincludes/scss` contains all of the SCSS theme files.
-Only two files are compiled to the production CSS:  `theme.scss` ( The spacewalk theme and dependencies ), and `contentbox.scss` ( The application customizations ).
+Only two files are compiled to the production CSS:  `theme.scss` ( The Spacelab theme and dependencies ), and `contentbox.scss` ( The application customizations ).
 Global variables used may be set in `_globals.scss`

 Javascript Assets